mkhmik004/mkhmik004/README.md

 <h3>#👨🏾‍💻MMM MKHABELE#</h3>

-I am an experienced software developer with expertise in web development, Python unit testing and building and maintaining programs.Able to effectively self manage projects and collaborate using Git and GitHub as part of a productive team
+As an experienced software developer, my skill set encompasses web development, Python unit testing, and project management, enabling me to self-manage and collaborate efficiently within Git and GitHub-based teams.
+To further enhance my career, I aim to diversify my technical stack, stay updated on industry trends, and engage in open source contributions.
+Cultivating soft skills, mentoring, and pursuing relevant certifications are integral aspects of my professional growth.
+I also emphasize the importance of documentation and testing in maintaining robust codebases and advocate for these practices in my work.
+Networking within the tech community and undertaking personal projects further fuel my journey as a versatile and effective software developer.

 <h3>#Tech Stack#</h3>
 <img align="left" alt="JavaScript" width="30px" style="padding-right:10px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/javascript/javascript-original.svg" />